gitnik17/transly/README.rst

 The ``pronunciation module`` in Transly can predict pronunciation of any given word.

 Take any word of any language - just transliterate the word in English (all capital) and you are good to go.
-Be it a new or old, seen or unseen, sensible or insensible word - *Transly can catch'em all!*
+Be it a new or old, seen or unseen, sensible or insensible word - *Transly can catch'em all!* (with an American accent of course)

 Another module in Transly is the ``transliteration module``.
 It currently supports Hindi to English and English to Hindi transliterations.